 Naghman and Brian explain how Monsanto built this platform, focusing on the technical design and various phases of the system build.
 They also cover the technical architecture and share insights into why the team chose certain open source components to instantiate the platform and lessons learned along the way.
 Along the way, Naghman and Brian explain how the system is being used to provide analytics on top of datasets loaded into the system.

-Naghman Waheed leads the data platforms team at Bayer, where he is responsible for defining and establishing enterprise architecture and direction for data platforms.
+Naghman Waheed is the data platforms lead at Bayer Crop Science, where he’s responsible for defining and establishing enterprise architecture and direction for data platforms.
 Naghman is an experienced IT professional with over 25 years of work devoted to the delivery of data solutions spanning numerous business functions, including supply chain, manufacturing, order to cash, finance, and procurement.
-Throughout his 20+year career at Bayer, Naghman has held a variety of positions in the data space, ranging from designing several scale data warehouses to defining a data strategy for the company and leading various data teams.
+Throughout his 20+ year career at Bayer, Naghman has held a variety of positions in the data space, ranging from designing several scale data warehouses to defining a data strategy for the company and leading various data teams.
 His broad range of experience includes managing global IT data projects, establishing enterprise information architecture functions, defining enterprise architecture for SAP systems, and creating numerous information delivery solutions.
 Naghman holds a BA in computer science from Knox College, a BS in electrical engineering from Washington University, an MS in electrical engineering and computer science from the University of Illinois, and an MBA and a master’s degree in information management, both from Washington University.

 Brian Arnold is the lead architect for the Data Historian platform at Monsanto, where he is responsible for guiding the technical direction and implementation for the platform.
 Previously, he assisted in implementing Monsanto’s enterprise Kafka platform.
 Brian has 10 years of experience as an IT professional, working on a large-scale ecommerce website and implementing various big data applications.
 Brian is passionate about big data, the cloud, data science, and functional programming and is experienced in technologies and building recommendations system platforms and enterprise data lakes.
 Brian holds a BS in computer engineering with a minor in mathematics from Marquette University.